What to Do After Losing Child Custody

 One of the best things you can do as you work toward regaining custody is to make sure you work with a family lawyer you trust.
 Attempting to regain custody of your child can be difficult, and the legal guidance you rely on can play a huge role in the success of your case.

-Ready to get started?
-Contact McKinley Irvin at our Washington office to discuss your child custody case with our family law attorneys.
+Contact McKinley Irvin at our Washington and Oregon offices to discuss your child custody case with our family law attorneys.